SFI – scheme guidance and information

 Areas of common land or shared grazing will have their own agreement.
 The common will need to have its own SBI and meet the basic eligibility requirements.
 In addition, it will need to be set up as a single entity which has legal arrangements in place to manage the agreement, and have its own bank account.

-There is a payment of £6.15/ha where the common involves two or more people.
+There is a payment of £7/ha where the common involves two or more people.

 Agreement management

-These are three-year agreements, managed online through the Rural Payments service, and there is a rolling application window.
+The length of the agreement will mirror the longest action included (usually 3 or 5 years).
+Some actions could be shorter than the length of the agreement.
+Agreements are managed online through the Rural Payments service, and there is a rolling application window.
 Agreements will start on 1st of the month.
 RPA support will be available for applicants who are not online.

 You will be required to complete an annual declaration confirming that you have completed the actions.
 This declaration will be needed to release the final quarterly payment for the year.